vuejs/rfcs/active-rfcs/0000-props-can-be-provided-with-setter.md

 ```

 # Detailed design
 An error can be thrown when trying to set a prop without setter.
-However when a prop has a setter (in the `set` property, as in `computed`), an attempt to set the prop will call the prop’s setter.
+However when a prop has a setter (in the `set` property, the same way as in `computed`), an attempt to set the prop will call the prop’s setter.

 # Drawbacks
 It may make Vue’s one-way data flow less apparent.